You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 In 2022, during the early stages of the war, authorities changed the law to allow certain business sectors, including gambling, to enjoy a reduced 2% tax rate on their profits.
 As a result, almost all gambling operators quickly adopted this simpler tax system.
 However, in 2023, authorities proposed axing the perk, as tax contributions to the budget fell short of expectations.

 The new regulations are finding themselves under critical fire.
-The variety of fees and taxes that operators are responsible for, as well as some of the highest licensing costs in Europe, could make operation in Ukraine financially untenable, jeopardizing the benefits of legalization.
+The variety of fees and taxes that operators are responsible for, as well as some of the highest licensing costs in Europe, could make operations in Ukraine financially untenable, jeopardizing the benefits of legalization.
 In iGaming, there’s always a risk that stringent regulations and licensing conditions can drive operators into the unregulated market, taking players (and tax revenues) with them.

 Despite the challenging circumstances the country is facing, the gambling industry in Ukraine still shows potential for growth and success.
 We will continue monitoring the situation in Ukraine closely and provide updates accordingly.